Siphon880gh/image-map-creator/README.md

 - Set if a region only opens link when you right-click or left-click.
 This allows you to onboard users when there's a right-click context menu involved.
 Screenshot 1 would have the app or website.
 User right clicks a specific area as instructed, then Screenshot 2 will be a screenshot of the app or website but with the context menu.
 Screenshot 2's context menu will have a clickable region.
 - Userflow Walkthrough presentations have logic that renders md files of links quickly so you can have a nice table of contents or reference page to the walkthroughs.
 Supports nested md lists and renders them as collapsible/toggleables.
+- You can cancel out of the current image by pressing Escape.

 ## Future Version